Kappa Scorpii

 Kappa Scorpii, Latinized from κ Scorpii, is a binary star system in the southern constellation of Scorpius.
 With an apparent visual magnitude of 2.4, this star system is readily visible to the naked eye.
 Parallax measurements place it at an estimated distance of roughly 480 ly from the Earth.

+Nomenclature

+κ Scorpii has been called Girtab /'g3rtæb/, which is the Sumerian word for 'scorpion'.
+The name has survived through the Babylonian star catalogues, and was originally applied to an asterism comprising this star, λ Scorpii, υ Scorpii, and ι Scorpii.
+Other sources have used the name Girtab for θ Scorpii (Sargas) or ι1 Scorpii.
+The latter appeared in a 1971 NASA catalog of star names that listed κ Scorpii as Mula, after an Indian asterism (nakshatra) in the same region.